-9.4.
-X The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
-(Section 2107(b)(1)) (42 CFR 457.720) Guidance: The State should include an assurance of compliance with the annual reporting requirements, including an assessment of reducing the number of low-income uninsured children.
+- HEDIS Immunization for Adolescents - HEDIS Children and Adolescents' Access to a Primary Care Provider - 9.3.8.
+Performance measures for special targeted populations. - 9.4.
+The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
+(Section 2107(b)(1)) (42CFR 457.720)

+Guidance: The State should include an assurance of compliance with the annual reporting requirements, including an assessment of reducing the number of low-income uninsured children.
 The State should also discuss any annual activities to be undertaken that relate to assessment and evaluation of the program.

-9.5.
-X The State assures it will comply with the annual assessment and evaluation required under Section 10.
+9.5. ☐ The State assures it will comply with the annual assessment and evaluation required under Section 10.
 Briefly describe the State's plan for these annual assessments and reports.
-(Section 2107(b)(2)) (42 CFR 457.750) t of the Annual CARTS Template from CMS, the Division of Medical Assistance sends template sections to agency IT staff and contractors and coordinates the requests for the DMA staff g gather all of the information and populates the report template. ts the CHIP Annual Report for review and edits to all parties who provide data and substantive llowing edit incorporation and approval from the Division Director, staff submit the final IS.
-9.6.
-X The State assures it will provide the Secretary with access to any records or information relating to the plan for purposes of review or audit.
-(Section 2107(b)(3)) (42 CFR 457.720) Guidance: The State should verify that they will participate in the collection and evaluation of data as new measures are developed or existing measures are revised as deemed necessary by CMS, the states, advocates, and other interested parties.
-9.7.
-X The State assures that, in developing performance measures, it will modify those measures to meet national requirements when such requirements are developed.
-(42 CFR 457.710(e)) 9.8.
-The State assures, to the extent they apply, that the following provisions of the Social Security Act will apply under Title XXI, to the same extent they apply to a State under Title XIX: (Section 2107(e)) (42 CFR 457.135) 9.8.1 9.8.2 9.8.3 9.8.4 Paragraphs (2), (16) and (17) of Section 1903(i) (relating to limitations on payment) Section 1903(w) (relating to limitations on provider donations and taxes)
+(Section 2107(b)(2)) (42CFR 457.750)

+Upon receipt of the Annual CARTS Template from CMS, the Division of Medical Assistance sends appropriate template sections to agency IT staff and contractors and coordinates the requests for the required data.

+DMA staff gather all of the information and populates the report template.

+DMA submits the CHIP Annual Report for review and edits to all parties who provide data and substantive updates.
+Following edit incorporation and approval from the Division Director, staff submit the final report to CMS.

+- 9.6. ☐ The State assures it will provide the Secretary with access to any records or information relating to the plan for purposes of review of audit.
+(Section 2107(b)(3)) (42CFR 457.720) - Guidance: The State should verify that they will participate in the collection and evaluation of data as new measures are developed or existing measures are revised as deemed necessary by CMS, the states, advocates, and other interested parties. - 9.7. ☐ The State assures that, in developing performance measures, it will modify those measures to meet national requirements when such requirements are developed.
+(42CFR 457.710(e)) - 9.8.
+The State assures, to the extent they apply, that the following provisions of the Social Security Act will apply under Title XXI, to the same extent they apply to a State under Title XIX: (Section 2107(e)) (42CFR 457.135) - 9.8.1. ∑ 9.8.2. ∑ 9.8.3. ∑ 9.8.4. ∑ Section 1902(a)(4)(C) (relating to conflict of interest standards) Paragraphs (2), (16) and (17) of Section 1903(i) (relating to limitations on payment) 9.8.3. ∑ Section 1903(w) (relating to limitations on provider donations and taxes) Section 1132 (relating to periods within which claims must be filed)